-Figure 2-1 shows the MIPI D-PHY TX (Master) core architecture for UltraScale+TM family and Zynq® UltraScale+ MPSoC devices.
+The following figure shows the MIPI D-PHY TX (Master) core architecture for UltraScale+TM families and Zynq® UltraScale+TM MPSoC devices.
 The TX core is partitioned into three major blocks:

 • TX Physical Coding Sublayer (PCS) Logic: Provides the PPI to the core and generates the necessary controls to the PHY for the lane operation.
 It also generates entry sequences, line switching between low power and high speed, and performs lane initialization.